yeaon615/test_0623/docs/usage.md

 ### a.
 Using the single cell dataset we provided

 In this step, you can generate simulated bulk gene expression profiles (GEPs) based on single cell RNA-seq (scRNA-seq) dataset.
 We provided a merged dataset contains 6 scRNA-seq datasets so far: `merged_6_sc_datasets.h5ad`.
 You can use all (or part) of 6 scRNA-seq datasets when you call function `simulated_bulk_gep_generator()`.
-Generated GEPs can be used as `training set` for training DeSide model or `test set` for testing the model performance after training finished.
+Generated GEPs can be used as `training set` for training DeSide model or `test set` for testing the model performance after training finished_.

 ### b.
 Preparing single cell dataset by yourself